dashpulsar/dashpulsar.github.io/_portfolio/portfolio-000.md

 GPT-3 combines features from versions 1 and 2 in its evaluation and prediction for downstream tasks, offering three distinct approaches:

-> Zero-shot: Uses only the natural language description of the current task, with no gradient updates;</br>
+> Zero-shot: Uses only the natural language description of the current task, with no gradient updates;

-> One-shot: Uses the natural language description of the current task along with a single simple input-output example, with no gradient updates;</br>
+> One-shot: Uses the natural language description of the current task along with a single simple input-output example, with no gradient updates;

-> Few-shot: Uses the natural language description of the current task along with a few simple input-output examples, with no gradient updates.</br>
+> Few-shot: Uses the natural language description of the current task along with a few simple input-output examples, with no gradient updates.

 The few-shot approach is also known as in-context learning.
 Although it, like fine-tuning, requires some supervised labeled data, the differences between them are: